 You will become familiar with your newborn's needs by paying attention to his or her behaviour.
 For example, a fussy cry and turning away usually means "Change what we are doing."
 And an alert, bright-eyed look means "I am interested in what's going on."
 Trusting your instincts—to cuddle and rock a crying baby or to talk to your baby in a high-pitched "baby talk" voice—is usually the "right" thing to do.
 You will begin to develop a rhythm with your baby, where you will be able to read each other's needs and moods.

 Your baby's doctor will likely recommend a specific schedule of routine newborn visits.
 These visits are important to check for problems and to make sure that your child is growing and developing as expected.
+In some areas, your child may see a public health nurse for routine checkups and immunizations.

 Do not be afraid to call your baby's doctor any time you have concerns about your newborn's health or general care.
 It is normal and expected for parents of newborns to have questions and to make frequent visits and calls to the doctor.